Speak Directly To a Lawyer Now

 Renting With a Pet (Vic)

-Victorian residential tenancy law is a little more favourable to those who intend renting with a pet than the laws of other states.
-The governing legislation is the Residential Tenancies Act 1997.
-Changes were made to this legislation with respect to pets in March 2020.
-Now landlords cannot prevent a person from renting with a pet unless it is reasonable to do so.
+In Victoria, residential tenancies are governed by the Residential Tenancies Act 1997.
+This legislation was amended in 2020 and landlords now cannot refuse permission to tenants to keep a pet at the premises unless it is reasonable to do so.
 A landlord who wants to bar a tenant from keeping a pet must obtain an order from the Victorian Civil and Administrative Tribunal (the Tribunal) confirming there are reasonable grounds for this to be done.
+This page deals with renting with a pet in Victoria.

 Consent required prior to renting with a pet